CenterForTheBuiltEnvironment/right_now/README.md

 $ python manage.py loaddata survey_init
 ```

-After you run the ``syncdb`` command, you will be prompted to create a superuser.
+- After you run the ``syncdb`` command, you will be prompted to create a superuser.
 Create one you will remember!
 You will use these credentials to log into the administration interface and create new surveys.

-8. Deployment.
+- Deployment.
 The development database is SQLite3, which is packaged with Python and doesn't require setup in the installation process.
-If you are deploying the tool for production use, you will probably want to install a different database, like Postgres.
+If you are deploying the tool for production use, you will probably want to install a different database, like [Postgres](http://www.postgresql.org/).
+See [django docs](https://docs.djangoproject.com/en/1.6/howto/deployment/wsgi/modwsgi/) to learn how to deploy a Django application with Apache and mod_wdgi.